kobejohn/investigators/README.md

 Find one image within another.

-More specifically, this is optimized to prepare a template at multiple resolutions and then search a given scene for each of the sizes of the template.
+More specifically, this prepares a template at multiple resolutions and then searches a given scene for the template at each specified resolution.
+This means that you need to know the possible sizes of the template in the scenes ahead of time.

 I am using it specifcally to identify applications within a screenshot when the application may be at various resolutions.